9 cybersecurity tips for staff working remotely

 Be on the lookout for Phishing

-Phishing emails, as well as voicemails (vishing) and text messages (smishing) are used to “phish” for information.
-Often used in social engineering campaigns to use information criminals can learn from your social accounts, to gain access to a mailbox and from there send unsolicited emails on behalf of the unwitting victim.
+Phishing emails, voicemails (vishing), and text messages (smishing) are used to “phish” for information.
+They are often used in social engineering campaigns to use information criminals can learn from your social accounts to gain access to a mailbox and, from there, send unsolicited emails on behalf of the unwitting victim.

 Leaving your device?
 Lock it